singhkshitij/InstaBiosQuotes/Readme.md

-# What's new in this 4.0?

-✓ New updated Materialistic UI<br />
-✓ More Quotes Added <br />
-✓ Now You can send your own crafted quotes to Us !<br />
-✓ Quotes Images section Added !<br />
-✓ More Categories Added !<br />
-✓ Now Images Can be saved to the Device !<br />

 # App Description

 Completely FREE Instagram Bio and Quotes App with latest collection of Instagram Bio and Instagram quotes for setting as your status.<br />